k5kgt/genwordpass/README.md

 # genwordpass
 Generate a Wordlist Password

+A Python3 / PyQt5 based application.

-This is definately a work in progress.
+This is definately a work in progress (solely for a learning experience).

 I'm using it as a way to work my way through learning some PyQt5 with a little personal project of my own.